 Our program is ASE Education Foundation Master Level accredited, CAPS Local program and offers more than 19 NC3 certifications to both our students and the public through continuing education.

-MCC was the first college in the state of Nebraska to offer NC3 certifications.
-We are proud to announce we finished in the top 10 schools in the nation for certifications issued in 2015!
-Want to know more about NC3 and see how we are doing this year?
-Click here to learn more.
-We are also proud to announce our partnership with MOPAR CAPS Local made possible with the NC3 partnership.
-Click here to learn more.
+Metropolitan Community College was the first college in the state of Nebraska to offer NC3 certifications.
+We are proud to announce we finished in the top 10 schools in the nation for certifications issued in 2015 and finished second in the world in 2017.
+Check in at NC3.net to find out more and follow us on how we are doing this year.
+We are also proud to announce our partnership with MOPAR CAPS Local, made possible with the NC3 partnership.

 For additional information on class enrollments, contact Al Cox.

 When considering the Automotive Technology program as a career path, you may sign up for Auto 1: Automotive Fundamentals Theory and Auto 1: Automotive Fundamentals Lab, at Student Services on any campus.
 We highly recommend that you work with our embedded advisor for the program: